 A Look at the Psychology of Incompatible Couples

 We’ve all met couples who seem incompatible.
-They’re the “opposites attract” phenomena.
-She likes sports; he likes opera.
-She’s introverted; he’s extraverted.
-The list goes on and on.
-For some of these couples being opposite works, but for many more, it leads to constant conflict.
-But does that also mean divorce?
-Not necessarily.
+For some of these couples it seems that opposites attract, but for many more, opposition leads to constant conflict.

-People married 7-10 years, who met through eHarmony, have a 3.86% divorce rate (PNAS 2013).
-People who met online have a “slightly higher marital satisfaction and lower rates of marital break-up than meeting a spouse through traditional (off-line) venues.”
+People married 7-10 years who met through eHarmony have a 3.86% divorce rate (Cacioppo et al., 2013).
+People who met online have “slightly higher marital satisfaction and lower rates of marital breakup than meeting a spouse through traditional (off-line) venues” (Cacioppo et al., 2013, p.
+10139).
 Online services broaden your dating pool.
 This leads to an increased opportunity of finding a compatible partner.

 Two key ingredients to the success of incompatible couples are generosity and adaptability.
 Become more generous with your time, attention and words.
 Understand that like you might be changing, your partner can, too.